kteavery/record-long-lat/README.md

 The **clear** button clears all labels for a given set of images.

 The **flag** button flags a set of images for further review.
 Flag a set of images if you are very unsure where the roost is.

+## Notes
+The data will be written to output.csv, which is located in the data directory you selected earlier.